The best camera for street photography in 2026

 Performance

-Excellent photo performance with photos from the 40MP sensor and fixed lens looking stunning
+Excellent photo performance, with stills from the 40MP sensor and prime lens looking stunning.

 ★★★★★